Understanding the Verified Circular-Regenerative Seal

 Circular-Regenerative: What's the Difference?

-Circular agriculture focuses on closing resource loops, minimizing external inputs and keeping nutrients, water, and organic matter cycling within the farm system.
+Circular agriculture focuses on closing resource loops.
+It minimizes external inputs and keeps nutrients, water, and organic matter cycling within the farm system.
+Having these two approaches on the same farm is critical for the Verified Circular-Regenerative seal.

 Benefits for Farmers